Training & development

 Training by topic

-Flu Vaccination - training requirements and recourses
+Flu Vaccination - training requirements and resources

-Community pharmacy contractors are required to demonstrate that all staff providing the service in their pharmacy have the skills needed to do so.
+All pharmacy staff involved in the provision of the service should receive appropriate training relevant to the role they will undertake and pharmacy owners are required to demonstrate that all staff providing the service in their pharmacy have the skills needed to do so.

-National Minimum Standards and Core Curriculum for Immunisation Training for Registered Healthcare Practitioners sets the standards and lists the essential topics which should be incorporated into immunisation training for registered healthcare practitioners.
+The National Minimum Standards and Core Curriculum for Immunisation Training for Registered Healthcare Practitioners sets the standards and lists the essential topics which should be incorporated into immunisation training for registered healthcare practitioners.
+Pharmacists and other vaccinators who will administer flu vaccines must have completed practical training in vaccination that meets these requirements.

 For more information